Dark Mode Light Mode

 A post shared by Kaylee @ Rooted Revival (@rootedrevivalhomestead) on

-So, let’s chat about how to can whole cherry tomatoes!
+So, let’s chat about how to can cherry tomatoes!

 First of all: What do you use whole cherry tomatoes for?